pcorey/pcorey.github.io/_posts/2016-03-28-bypassing-basic-auth-through-ddp-connections.markdown

 layout: post
 title:  "Bypassing Package-Based Basic Auth"
 titleParts: ["Bypassing Package-Based", "Basic Auth"]
-description: "Are you using Basic Auth to protect your Meteor application?
+excerpt: "Are you using Basic Auth to protect your Meteor application?
 You're probably not protecting your DDP endpoint.
 Find out how to fix it."
 author: "Pete Corey"
 date:   2016-03-28
 tags: ["Javascript", "Meteor", "Security"]